bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) `.forEach` and `.map` are similar in the fact that they both manipulate arrays, but as `.forEach` simply runs through each item in an array `.map` actually returns something.

 2. Explain the difference between a callback and a higher order function.
+A callback is a function that makes reference to another function somewhere in the code in the arguments or parameters, while a higher order function uses a function within a function to run.

 3. What is closure?
+Closure is the level of depth or the block within a function.

 4. Describe the four rules of the 'this' keyword.